 Conquering your mental balance and bringing it back under your control is the most important thing you can do to consistently and efficiently execute your trading duties.

-In order to make and keep yourself mentally on top of your game, we’ve put together this countdown list of the top 11 tips to winning the psychological game.
+In order to make and keep yourself mentally on top of your game, we’ve put together this countdown list of the top 11 trading psychology tips to winning the psychological game.

-We mentioned it at the onset of this article, that it’s great to study, learn and pour over as many charts as you can, but at the end of the day those numbers will only get you so far.
+We mentioned at the onset of this article that it’s great to study, learn, and pour over as many charts as you can, but at the end of the day, those numbers will only get you so far.

-Whereas, seasoned traders will be confident in their plan and realize that it takes time for things to develop.
-It’s about long term growth, not quick instant gratification!
-Once the trader realizes it’s okay to have a loss in the short term because we’re actually focused on the long term, big picture.
+Whereas seasoned traders will be confident in their plans and realize that it takes time for things to develop.
+Trading psychology teaches us that it’s about long-term growth, not quick instant gratification!
+Once the trader realizes it’s okay to have a loss in the short term because we’re actually focused on the long term, the big picture.